microscopy-processing/FlowDenoising/README.md

 # FlowDenoising (Optical flow - driven volumetric (3D) Gaussian denoising)

-FlowDenoising inputs a volume (MRC and TIFF files are currently accepted), low-pass filters the volume, and outputs a volume (a MRC file or a sequence of TIFF files).
+FlowDenoising inputs a volume (currently MRC and TIFF files are accepted), low-pass filters the volume, and outputs a volume (a MRC file or a sequence of TIFF files).

 Example: